spamegg1/reviews/courses/OSTEP/ostep-projects/scheduling-xv6-lottery/sol.md

 - Only once we've executed all the `RUNNABLE` processes do we exit the inner for loop and release the lock.

-- Original source code is structured like this:
+- Original source code is structured like this (this is pseudocode):

   ```python
   while (1) {